Hark Lee Photography

 Use desktop mode for best viewing

-The winds were constantly throwing us off our feet.
-On a narrow passage along the ledge that leading up to the peak, we were being tossed around like fallen leaves.
+The wind kept knocking us off balance.
+On the narrow ledge leading up to the peak, we were getting pushed around like fallen leaves, trying to stay upright with every step.